Theophilus Waldmeier

 He went to Beirut with the British Syrian Mission (which was founded in 1860).
-He started the Friends' Syrian Mission in 1873, founded Brummana High School in 1873 and the Asfuriya Mental Hospital in 1894.
+He started the Friends' Syrian Mission in 1873, founded Brummana High School in 1873 and the 'Aṣfūriyyeh Mental Hospital, an influential psychiatric hospital which lasted from 1896 until 1982.
 In 1874, he traveled to Europe to seek financial backing from the Society of Friends.
 British and American Quakers provided support for the Brummana School.